-The Sierra del Sueve, just 4 km from the coast of Colunga, rises above sea level above the 1.100 meters, in particular its maximum level reaches up to the 1.159 meters: The Picu Pienzu.
+The Sierra del Sueve, just 4 km from the coast of Colunga, rises above sea level above 1.100 meters, specifically its maximum elevation reaches 1.159 meters: The Picu Pienzu.
 The highest level and closest to the sea of the entire Asturian coastline.
 To reach this peak, affordable for any hiker, is to reach one of the best panoramic views of the Cantabrian.

-Facing the sea, a large strip of coastline that practically covers the entire eastern part of the region.
+In front, the sea, a large strip of coastline that practically covers the entire eastern part of the region.
 It is the closest thing to an aerial view.
-Behind us, the Picos de Europa are impressive.
-We observe them from a broad perspective, guaranteed by the altitude at which we find ourselves.
+Behind us the imposing Picos de Europa are discovered.

 In the same sierra, a protected area of 81 Square kilometers of extension, we can come across a herd of gamos grazing nearby.
 And if there is luck, the Sueve becomes an unexpected wildlife observatory.
-The celebrities are also around asturcones, one of the oldest and purest horses in the world of which there are historical references dating back 2.000 years ago.
-It is a unique breed, with a vigor disproportionate to its size (an average height of 1,25 m.), Strong build and dark fur.
-They have Celtic origins, and just as in their early stages of development, they live wild in this mountain range.
-Formerly they were very appreciated by the warriors, since they guaranteed a surprising agility.
-His fame reached all of Europe and was exported to other highlands, including the Alps.
+The celebrities are also around asturcones, one of the oldest and purest horses in the world with historical references dating back 2.000 years.
+It is a unique breed, with a vigor disproportionate to its size (an average height of 1,25 m), strong build and dark coat.
+They have Celtic origins, and just as in their first stages of development they live wild in this mountain range.
+Formerly they were highly appreciated by warriors, as they guaranteed surprising agility.
+Its fame reached all of Europe and it was exported to other highlands, including the Alps.

 These mounts of the Sueve were in their day the last redoubt of a yeguada of asturcones.
 Only the effort of some breeders along with the growing awareness of the need to preserve this breed allowed their recovery.
 In the 70 years their number was reduced to 40 copies.
 Each year during the month of August they are marked in the Majada d'Espineres (the access is in the Alto de La Llama) all foals on fire with the initial of its owner and try to tame one of the adults.
 What was once a breeder's thing, today is a great declared holiday of Regional Tourist Interest: The party of Asturcón.

-Birds of prey are also seen in the air, completing a spectacular scenery of wildlife by land and air.
-The cattle hut, cows, goats, sheep, horses and foals share the space of the slopes of Sueve.
+Raptors are also seen in the air, completing a spectacular scenery of wildlife by land and air.
+The cattle hut, cows, goats, sheep, horses and foals share the space of the Sueve slopes.

 Sierra del Sueve and Alto del Fitu

 The best way to get to the top is to approach the Mirador del Fitu A watchtower that already amazes us for its spectacular views of the Cantabrian Mountains.
-From there we can see at a glance the councils of Colunga, Caravia, Villaviciosa, Ribadesella y Llanes, so imagine what can be seen from a little above.
-Going back and going back to Picu Pienzu will mean 5 approximate hours of walk, which are a bit harder in the last stretch of access to the top.
-From the Fito the route is clearly drawn.
-The road leads us to a sheepfold known as "El Bustacu".
-From this point is when walking becomes more expensive, but nothing that can not be overcome with water in canteens and some restorative.
+From there we can see at a glance the councils of Colunga, Caravia, Villaviciosa, Ribadesella and Llanes, so imagine what you can see from a little higher.
+Going back and forth to Picu Pienzu will mean 5 approximate hours of walk, which become a little harder in the last stretch of access to the highest.
+From the Fito the route appears clearly traced.
+The road leads us to a flock known as "El Bustacu".
+From this point is when walking becomes more expensive, but nothing that can not be overcome with water in the canteens and some restorative.

 The entire mountain range is somewhat isolated from the mountainous landscape of Asturias thanks to the boundary drawn around it the vega of the Sella.
 And for that reason it is still peculiar and surprising.
 It stands out for its constitution of limestone, and at its feet merges with the coastal rasas.